 The Disney California Adventure Food & Wine Festival is an annual event that happens each spring in DCA, running this year from February 28-April 21, 2020.
 But the reason it makes this “What’s New” list every year is that so many elements in the festival change annually.

 The great majority of the food offerings at the marketplaces are new each year, with a couple of classic favorites thrown in.
-We don’t yet have a menu released from Disneyland but it usually comes out a week or two before the Festival’s opening date.
-So stay tuned for that.
-Be sure to check out my complete guide to Disneyland’s 2020 Food & Wine Festival too as you plan trips in the March and April time frame to see some of my 2020 favorites.
+Be sure to check out my complete guide to Disneyland’s 2020 Food & Wine Festival as you plan trips in the March and April time frame to see some of my 2020 favorites.

 As if last summer’s opening of Star Wars: Galaxy’s Edge wasn’t enough, the summer of 2020 is going to be all about all things from another compelling movie franchise – Marvel’s Avengers.
 A brand new land, located on the spot in DCA where a bug’s land once stood, will be opening as Avengers Campus.
 The borders of the land will change a bit, expanding to include the already open Guardians of the Galaxy – Mission: BREAKOUT!

-The first attraction coming to this land will be Spider-Man themed and is yet to be officially named.
+The first attraction coming to this land will be Spider-Man themed and will be called WEB SLINGERS: A Spider-Man Adventure.
 Set in the Worldwide Engineering Brigade (WEB), guests get to test drive a Web Slinger vehicle that allows the to sling webs just like the superhero.